Bounds for smooth Fano weighted complete intersections: Weight bound

 Since $X$ is normalized, we obtain similar inequalities for all other weights~$a_i$.
 Finally, the inequalities for the degrees $d_j$ follow from the fact that $L$ is positive if $X$ is Fano, and non-negative if $X$ is Calabi--Yau.
 This completes the proof of Theorem~\ref{theorem:main}. \end{proof}

 \begin{remark} The bounds for $a_n$ given by Theorem~\ref{theorem:main} are sharp for an infinite set of dimensions.
 Indeed, if $n$ is odd, $a_0=\ldots=a_{n-2}=1$, $a_{n-1}=2$, and $a_n=n$, then a general hypersurface of weighted degree $2n$ in $\P$ is a smooth well formed Fano weighted complete intersection.
-Similarly, if $n$ is even, $a_0=\ldots=a_{n-2}=1$, $a_{n-1}=2$, and~\mbox{$a_n=n+1$}, then a general hypersurface of weighted degree $2n+2$ in $\P$ is a smooth well formed Calabi--Yau weighted complete intersection. \end{remark}
+Similarly, if $n$ is even, $a_0=\ldots=a_{n-2}=1$, $a_{n-1}=2$, and~\mbox{$a_n=n+1$}, then a general hypersurface of weighted degree $2n+2$ in $\P$ is a smooth well formed Calabi--Yau weighted complete intersection.
+However, we do not know if the bound for $a_n$ is attained for even $n$ in the case of Fano weighted complete intersections, and if it is attained for odd $n$ in the case of Calabi--Yau weighted complete intersections. \end{remark}

 Although Remark~\ref{remark:sharp} shows that the bound for the maximal weight~$a_n$ given by Theorem~\ref{theorem:main} is more or less sharp, there are stronger bounds for some other weights~$a_i$ in certain cases.